 Filing LLC Taxes

-Filing Federal Income Taxes as a Single Member LLC
+Filing Federal Tax Returns as a Single-Member LLC

-When an LLC has a one member, the IRS automatically classifies it as a sole proprietorship for tax filing purposes.
+When an LLC has a sole owner, the IRS automatically classifies it as a sole proprietorship for tax filing purposes.
 This is called a single-member LLC.
-The single LLC member must file a 1040 income tax return and report profits and losses on a Schedule C ("Profit or Loss From a Business.
+The single LLC member must file a Form 1040 income tax return and report business income and losses on a Schedule C, Profits or Loss From a Business.
 Schedule C is attached to your personal federal income tax return.

-Filing Federal Income Taxes as a Multi-Member LLC
+Filing Federal Tax Returns as a Multiple-Member LLC

 Paying Estimated Taxes